ec2u/data/docs/datasets/events.md

 | ✗      | Turku     | City        | [Turun kaupunki / Tapahtumakalenteri](../../src/main/java/eu/ec2u/data/tasks/events/EventsTurkuCity.md) |
 | ✓      | Turku     | Association | [The Student Union of the University of Turku (TYY) / Calendar of Events](../../src/main/java/eu/ec2u/data/tasks/events/EventsTurkuTYY.md) |
 | ✓      | Turku     | University  | [University of Turku / News](../../src/main/java/eu/ec2u/data/tasks/events/EventsTurkuUniversity.md) |

+# Updating

+* Data sources are crawled nightly using custom data integration scripts that extract structured data from dedicated APIs, RSS feed, embedded HTML micro-annotations or embedded JSON/LD metadata; custom scraping from HTML content is currently not supported in order to improve the overall robustness of the process
+* Stale events are removed nightly just before source crawling; events are considered stale if either:
+  * the latest between `schema:starDate` and `schema:endDate` timestamp is in the past
+  * no date info is provided and the event was crawled more than a month in the past

 ---